westmere7/Adflow_local/README.md

 ---

-## Headline Feature: Auto-Resize
+## Auto-Resize

-Design **one** banner canvas, then generate the **whole size set** with a single click.
-Adflow uses a deterministic layout engine that scans the active canvas, detects elements by their role, and clones them to other canvases — recalculating positions and text wrapping based on whether the target is square, tall, or wide.
+Design **one** banner canvas, then generate the **full size set** from it in one step.
+A deterministic layout engine scans the active canvas, detects elements by their role, and clones them to other canvases — recalculating positions and text wrapping based on whether the target is square, tall, or wide.

 ### How to use Auto-Resize